 Use a spoon or pastry bag to fill cupcake liners with the various colors of batter.
 Place all four colors into each liner, but don’t mix them together.
 As they bake, they’ll come together and look like camouflage.

 You don’t even have to ice these cupcakes because they look so good.
-If you do want to ice the cupcakes, you can swirl white, brown, and green frosting to match the camo look.
+If you do want to, just swirl white, brown, and green frosting to match the camo look.

 Frost the whole thing with green icing.
 Then, break up a Hershey’s chocolate bar into small rectangles, and line them up along both sides of the bottom rectangle to look like treads.
-Press round, chocolate cookies, such as Oreos, into the sides to look like wheels.
-You can stick an army man into the top, round cake to make it look as though he’s coming up out of the tank.
+Press round chocolate cookies, such as Oreos, into the sides to look like wheels.
+Stick an army man into the top level to make it look as though he’s coming up out of the tank.

 9. Build a Firing Range

-To create it, gather a bunch of Nerf guns.
-Buy some helium balloons, and attach the ends of the strings to golf tees.
-Then, drive them into the ground.
+• First thing you should do is gather a bunch of Nerf guns.
+Second, buy some helium balloons and attach the ends of the strings to golf tees.
+Make sure to drive them into the ground firmly.
 Use a pool noodle or tape to create a line on the ground where the soldiers will stand.
-Then, have them test their skills by firing at the balloons.
+Then, have attendees test their skills by firing at the balloons.

 10. Have Training Games